MaisonetteWorld/slate/source/index.html.md

 # Minis

-Destroy a mini.
-Users can destroy their own minis, admins can destroy any.
+Create a mini.
+Any user can create a mini of their own, admins can create minis for other users.

 ## Create a mini